Wise words from a young woman

 who lived more than 300 years ago

 Introductory Note from Gary Williams:

 Roughly 2000 years ago Jesus selected an unlikely group of men and women to form the core of his little band of religious radicals.
 They weren’t rich, educated, well-known, or without fault, yet they turned the ancient world upside down.
 The Bible says God chose these imperfect humans so that we would understand that what they did was the result of His power, not theirs.
 When they said “yes” to Jesus’ call, God gave them the tools and opportunities to do the work prepared for them.
-(Click here to learn more about two of the women Jesus selected as his evangelists.)

 It shouldn’t be a surprise, then, to find that 1700 years later He handed out a Godly dose of wisdom to a young woman in England, who, like the Apostles and disciples of Christ, came from humble circumstances.
 Like them, she also heard a call and answered “Yes, Lord.”

 Her name was Deborah Wynn Bell and in 1709, at the tender age of 20, God used her to write about the role of women in the church.
 What’s remarkable is that those of us who’ve studied this issue know she was centuries ahead of her time in understanding what the scriptures teach us about women in the church.